jiyunnoh/itc172-python-final/README.md

-# Hans-on project using Python, Django, PostreSQL server, and pgAdmin
-# to illustrate the creation of data driven websites
+# Hands-on project using Python, Django, PostreSQL server, and pgAdmin to illustrate the creation of data driven websites